olikurt1/htmlLearn/README.md

 <p>paragraph1<p><p>paragraph2<p>

-headings such as <h1> are bolder and bigger naturally and number goes higher the heading size goes smaller
+headings such as <h1> are bolder and bigger naturally and number goes higher the heading size goes smaller</h1>

 <strong> element buts anything in between it as bold </strong>